SMTTC General Information

 The Mitzvah Technique is a gentle discipline developed by M. Cohen-Nehemia.
 It deals with the structural alignment of the body and its postural and spinal balances and motion.

-The Mitzvah Technique is a postural reeducational method that is based on the activation of our inherent Mitzvah Mechanism.
+The Mitzvah Technique is a postural reeducational method that is based on the activation of our inherent Mitzvah Mechanism and efficient use of body mechanics.
 It involves practical chair, stool, barre and wall exercises.
-Gentle and powerful Mitzvah Technique tablework is designed to undue tension to encourage the activation of the Mitzvah Mechanism during the exercises and discipline.
+The gently powerful Mitzvah Technique hands on table and chair work is designed to undo tension and encourage the activation of the Mitzvah Mechanism during the exercises and interconnected application to daily usage.
+The activation of the Mitzvah Mechanism is what brings the changes and improvements to postural body usage.
+Pausing, minimal repetitions and efficient body mechanics all encourage the activation of the Mitzvah Mechanism.

 The Society of Mitzvah Technique Teachers of Canada represents and supports the Mitzvah Technique as developed by M. Cohen-Nehemia.
 Initiated by M. Cohen-Nehemia, the SMTTC was established in 1993.